Table Of Contents

 Examples of Qualifying Lawsuits

 Pre-settlement funding, sometimes called a lawsuit loan or lawsuit financing, works differently than a typical loan.
 The funding company purchases a share of any potential settlement or jury award you may receive.
-If you lose your case, you are not required to repay the funds.
+If you lose your case, you are not required to repay the loan.

 Pro Tip